Roxadustat: Society and culture

-Due to its potential applications in athletic doping, it has been incorporated into screens for performance-enhancing drugs, as it has already been detected being used illicitly by athletes despite not having yet been approved for medical use.

-In October 2022, it was announced that Romanian former world No. 1 tennis player Simona Halep had tested positive for roxadustat at the 2022 US Open.

-FDA rejection
+Legal status

-On July 15, 2021, the FDA Cardiovascular and Renal Drugs Advisory Committee (CRDAC) voted against roxadustat's use in patients with anemia in chronic kidney disease, both for those that are non-dialysis-dependent and those that are on dialysis.
+In July 2021, the Cardiovascular and Renal Drugs Advisory Committee of the US Food and Drug Administration (FDA) voted against the use of roxadustat in people with anemia in chronic kidney disease, both for those that are non-dialysis-dependent and those that are on dialysis.
 Significant safety concerns were raised that the panelists believed could not be addressed without further study.
-Notably, prior to FDA committee's vote, FibroGen and AstraZeneca announced that the company had changed parameters used to analyze cardiovascular safety data, which made the drug apprear safer than it is.
+Notably, prior to the vote of the FDA committee, FibroGen and AstraZeneca announced that the company had changed parameters used to analyze cardiovascular safety data, which made the drug appear safer than it is.

+Usage as a doping product

+Due to the potential applications of roxadustat in athletic doping, such as raising haemoglobin levels and stimulating the production of red blood cells, it has been incorporated into screens for performance-enhancing drugs, as it has already been detected being used illicitly by athletes.
+In March 2024, following a lengthy process, former world No. 1 tennis player Simona Halep received a nine month ban for unintentional use of roxadustat that was sourced to a contaminated supplement that she had ingested.